csu-cs/csci-315/docs/guides/midterm-study-guide.md

 Below is another example to be ready for.
 (You *will* see something like this on your midterm).

-(10 points) Perform Bubble, Selection, or Insertion sort on the following (be sure to tell me which sort you are doing *AND* show each step):
+(10 points) Perform Bubble, Selection, or Insertion sort on the following array of values.
+(Be sure to tell me which sort you are doing *AND* show each step.)

 | **2** | **8** | **9** | **0** | **5** | **6** | **1** | **3** | **4** | **7** |
 |:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|